 Clean and Organize Everything

-It's a lot easier to throw everything out you want to sell in a messy jumble in your garage or driveway but that doesn't make for a good experience for your shoppers.
+It's a lot easier to throw everything out you want to sell in a messy jumble in your garage or driveway, but that doesn't make for a good experience for your shoppers.

 Take the time to clean dirty items simply by wiping items with a wet cloth.
-This is especially important with kids items because people are looking for items that are clean for their kids.
+It is especially important with kids items because people are looking for items that are clean for their kids.
 It can also add some extra shine to home decor items and furniture.

 Spending some time on organizing is worthwhile too.
 Kids clothes, household decor, books, and other like items should be kept together.
-This makes it much easier for customers to find like items they want to buy.
+It makes it much easier for customers to find like items they want to buy.

 02 of 15

 Pricing is important at a garage sale.
-You want to make money but you first need to make sales.
-If you price too high, the item won't sell and if you price too low, it may not be worth your time having a garage sale.
+You want to make money, but you first need to make sales.
+If you price too high, the item won't sell, and if you price too low, it may not be worth your time having a garage sale.

 You may want to visit some other yard sales in your area to see how people in your area price different items.
-This can be a great way to make sure your prices are right on target.
+It can be a great way to make sure your prices are right on target.

 Also, don't skip pricing.
-This is a shortcut you may be tempted to take, but you'll find that customers won't want to ask about pricing and may walk away from an item that's not priced.
+It is a shortcut you may be tempted to take, but you'll find that customers won't want to ask about pricing and may walk away from an item that's not priced.